 2. Is England an independent state?
 Why? / Why not?
 Tell me about it.

 England is not an independent state.
-It belongs to the United Kingdom of Great Britain and Northern Ireland.
+It is a part of the United Kingdom of Great Britain and Northern Ireland.
 There are eight criteria that decide whether a country is independent or not.
 England doesn’t meet 6 of those.
 For example, England doesn’t regulate the trade, the UK’s Parliament does it.

 3. Which cities are there in England?
 Tell me about them.